How To Choose The Perfect Name For Your Organizing Business #3

 5. How To Register Your Business Name

-You can do this early in the business or else move forward.
+You can do this early in the business or move forward.
 But it is worth registering your business name.
 Imagine suddenly discovering that there is someone else copying your business name!
 Won’t that be awful?

-When Choosing a Name For Your Business Pay Attention To:
+When Choosing a Name For Your Business, Pay Attention To:

 • Seek simplicity: being creative does not mean being extravagant.
 Sometimes less is more.
 In the case of the name, it’s easier to remember a simple name instead of an elaborate one.

 • Beware of ambiguities: can the name chosen have any double meaning?
 Does it have a double meaning, a negative one?
-Does it mean something negative in another language like Spanish, for example?
+Does it mean something negative in another language, like Spanish, for example?
 Pay attention to that.

-Grab your favorite drink, a quiet spot and dig in.
+Grab your favorite drink, a quiet spot, and dig in.

 I’ll see you next week!